emilyAtzr/emilyAtzr/README.md

 ### 🦆 About Me

 - 📚 18-year-old student from Austria
-- 🏫 Currently studying at HTL St. Pölten
+- 🏫 Currently studying @ HTL St. Pölten
 - 💻 Passionate about fullstack development with a special interest in web and mobile applications

 ### 🛠️ Skills